 The case officer will have no knowledge of you or of any previous fitness to practise or disciplinary matters you have been involved in.
-There may be occasions when a case officer is appointed from outside your faculty to ensure independence.
-Where the case has involved criminal proceedings heard by a court, we will not reinvestigate any matters that formed part of those proceedings.

 The case officer will provide specific information about the concerns being raised, and will give you a copy of the evidence.
 We will invite you to a meeting with the case officer to discuss the concerns and evidence.
 You have the right to take a companion with you to the meeting.
 This may be a friend, relative or member of the Students' Union.
 As the meeting will be held during normal working hours on any of the University campuses, we will expect you to attend.
 The meeting will only be rescheduled if the case officer decides there is a good or urgent reason for this.